etleap/terraform-provider-etleap/docs/resources/connection_oracle.md

 ### Optional

 - `cdc_enabled` (Boolean) Should Etleap use replication logs to capture changes from this database?
 This setting cannot be changed later.
 Requires replacement if changed. ; Default: false
+- `certificate` (String) The TLS certificate used to verify the server's identity and encrypt data in transit.
+If not specified, the AWS RDS global certificate bundle will be used.
+Should only be specified if `requireSslAndValidateCertificate` is set to `true`.
 - `deletion_of_export_products` (Boolean) Applicable for REDSHIFT and SNOWFLAKE connections only in the case when there are pipelines that use this connection as a destination, and these pipelines have been migrated to use a different destination.
 Specifies whether any tables created by these pipelines in this destination should be deleted.
 Defaults to `false`.
 Default: false
+- `require_ssl_and_validate_certificate` (Boolean) Default: true
 - `schema` (String) If not specified, the default schema will be used.
 - `ssh_config` (Attributes) (see [below for nested schema](#nestedatt--ssh_config))
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))